-- (1) Topical anesthesia (Benzocaine spray) should be applied to both nares to minimize discomfort. - (2) Confirmation of ET placement - (a) Utilization of the back airway airflow monitor [BAAM] device when available - (b) Auscultation of all lung fields to confirm air exchange - (c) Auscultation of the epigastrium to deny disturbance of gastric fluids upon ventilation - (d) Observation of bilateral expansion of the thorax - (e) End tidal CO2 detection device in arrest situations - (f) The esophageal detection device - (g) Documentation of tube depth at the nares - (h) Other clinical signs of improved perfusion and ventilation (i.e. pupillary response, skin color, etc.) - (3) Nasal intubation may require facilitation with sedation.
+- (1) Topical anesthesia (Benzocaine spray) should be applied to both nares to minimize discomfort. - (2) Confirmation of ET placement - (a) Utilization of the back airway airflow monitor [BAAM] device when available - (b) Auscultation of all lung fields to confirm air exchange - (c) Auscultation of the epigastrium to deny disturbance of gastric fluids upon ventilation - (d) Observation of bilateral expansion of the thorax - (e) End tidal CO2 detection device.
+At a minimum, use colorimetric devices (required by July 1, 2008 for all intubated patients).
+(NEW '08) - (f) The esophageal detection device - (g) Documentation of tube depth at the nares - (h) Other clinical signs of improved perfusion and ventilation (i.e. pupillary response, skin color, etc.) - Nasal intubation may require facilitation with sedation.
 When hypovolemia is unlikely, morphine or valium, or a combination of both may be given by direct medical consultation to achieve mild sedation.